What Is Anterior Hip Replacement?

 Risk is considered minimal, but you may experience injuries to the soft tissues, blood loss, or a tingling or burning sensation in your thigh.
 Other complications are possible, such as dislocation, inadvertent leg lengthening, infection, or deep vein thrombosis.

 You should seek out an experienced orthopedic surgeon to perform your anterior hip replacement.
 This surgeon should be skilled at performing the surgery and knowledgeable about choosing patients who are appropriate for the procedure.
 While many patients are candidates for the technique, only an experienced, skilled surgeon knows for sure who will benefit most from an anterior hip replacement procedure.

-Why Choose EmergeOrtho: Blue Ridge Division?
+Why Choose EmergeOrtho: Blue Ridge Region?

-Our anterior hip replacement specialists, Dr. Tally Eddings and Dr. Jason Lang, has the knowledge, proficiency, and skill to effectively treat your hip pain, so you can get back to an active, pain-free lifestyle.
+Our anterior hip replacement specialists, Dr. Tally Eddings and Dr. Jason Lang, have the knowledge, proficiency, and skill to effectively treat your hip pain, so you can get back to an active, pain-free lifestyle.

 To consult with a EmergeOrtho: Blue Ridge Region joint replacement surgeon, please request an appointment online or call (828) 258-8800.